uksaha77/localediningguide/README.md

 # Locale Dining Guide

+This line added by jhoglu

-A directory of local restaurants and food recommendations.
+A directory of local
+restaurants and food
+recommendations.

 Project Concept:
 The LocaleDiningGuide is a comprehensive online platform that aims to connect food enthusiasts with local dining experiences, highlight unique culinary offerings, and facilitate community engagement around food.
 It will serve as a digital hub for discovering, sharing, and exploring the diverse culinary landscape of a specific region or locality.